keithwhor/nodal/README.md

 # Appendix

-Nodal is *very* active development, with version 0.2.x representing a pre-release version.
+Nodal is under *very* active development, with version 0.2.x representing a pre-release version.
 The plan is to transition 0.2.x to 1.x once the intended feature set is included, the architecture is solidified and test coverage is thorough.